DhruvPatel5701/TcellsInBrain/README.md

 # TcellsInBrain
 Data/HeathLabData.xlsx contains data from Ghazanfari 2021.
+Data from Harris 2012 is are freely available from Dr. Harris on request.

 Note: Data to be used with scripts is to be in the following format: movie,time (s),track ID,x,y,z